uivraeus/teamquest-lab/public/privacy.md

 More information about Gmail in relation to security and privacy can be found in the [Google Safety Center](https://safety.google/intl/en_us/security-privacy/).

 ## Your rights
 The GDPR was created to protect your privacy rights.
-You have the right to access, rectify, object to, or erase your personal data maintained by us according to to [Articles 12 – 23 of the GDPR](https://gdpr-info.eu/chapter-3/).
+You have the right to access, rectify, object to, or erase your personal data maintained by us according to [Articles 12 – 23 of the GDPR](https://gdpr-info.eu/chapter-3/).

 Erasure of your personal data is available to you directly via the App as described in the [section on account termination](#termination) above.
 You can also _change_ your personal data directly via various App functions, e.g. changing team names or your account password.